 During the home visit, applicants will be given further information about fostering.
-The roles and responsibilities of staff will be discussed as well as the assessment process itself.
-The need for all members of the household over the age of 18 to consent to a DBS (Disclosure Barring Service, previously referred to as CRB) and other statutory checks will be explained and information on these checks (including medicals) will also be supplied.
+The roles and responsibilities of the Agency staff will be discussed as well as the assessment process itself.
+The need for all adult members of the household to consent to a DBS (Disclosure Barring Service, previously referred to as CRB) and other statutory checks will be explained and information on these checks (including medicals) will also be supplied.

-In addition, requirements in terms of health and safety standards in the home will be provided to ensure applicants meet certain essential criteria.
+In addition, Agency requirements in terms of health and safety standards will be provided to ensure applicants meet certain essential criteria.